Nari Contractor

 Nariman Jamshedji "Nari" Contractor (born 7 March 1934) is a former Indian cricketer, who was a left-handed opening batsman.
-Contractor made his debut in 1955 and played till 1962 when his professional career ended after a serious injury.
+Contractor made his debut in 1955.
+A serious injury cut short his Test career in 1962, but he played first class cricket until 1971.
 He was the youngest Indian captain at the age of 26.
 In 2007, he received the C. K. Nayudu Lifetime Achievement Award, the highest honour Indian board can bestow on a former player.

 Cricket career

 Contractor began his first-class career, playing for the Gujarat.
 The captain of Gujarat Phiroz Khambata saw how Nari played in the selection trial matches for MCA's Silver Jubilee matches in 1955.
 He did well in the trials and expected to be selected for the matches against Pakistan Services & Bhawalpur Cricket Association.
 He got to the team because Captain Kambatha had dropped out.
 Contractor scored hundreds in both innings of his debut, becoming the second man after Arthur Morris to do so.

 Later he was chosen to play for India.
 Nari became an opener after one of the players Vinoo Mankad couldn't take part in a Test match against New Zealand at Delhi in 1955.
 Later he became an Indian captain.

 At Lord's in 1959, he broke two ribs in the first innings by Brian Statham, despite which he scored 81.
 Later in the year, his 74 in the second innings at Kanpur was crucial in India winning its first Test against Australia.
 This innings ended when he pulled Alan Davidson, who was bowling left-arm spin at the time.
 Neil Harvey at short leg ducked and turned, but the ball got stuck between his legs.